Heritage Health Normal

 However, if they do not take you seriously or fail to protect your loved one, you may need to seek outside help from a doctor, state agency, or your local long-term care ombudsman.
 Additionally, if your loved one has suffered personal harm, injury, or death, you may need legal aid.

 If it comes to that, Levin & Perconti is here to help.
-As nationally recognized leaders in elder and nursing home abuse law, we’ve worked cases involving but not limited to
+As nationally recognized leaders in elder and nursing home abuse law.

 When you work with our attorneys, you’ll have on your side extensive experience and a history of winning millions of dollars in verdicts and settlements against negligent Illinois nursing homes.
 We guide our clients every step of the way to reach the outcome you deserve.
 If it’s time to seek justice for your loved one, click or call Levin & Perconti at 888-424-5757 any time for a free consultation.